tangobreath/tangobreath.github.io/_posts/2019-01-02-finding-a-new-suit.md

 My life is completely different.
 My past is past.
 And I have no illusions that my life is as uncertain as it always was.
 I'm en voyage a majority of my time, I now speak french, and I'm learning other languages as I continue on this path that goes to places unknown.
-Long term plans are an illusion to make us more comfortable.
+Long term plans are an illusion to let us be more comfortable.